-Prerequisites: Pre-Calculus Honors or Honors Algebra 2 with teacher approvalFees: AP Test FeeCredit: 1.0 Honors Math
+Prerequisites Fees Credit Pre-Calculus Honors/DE or Algebra 2 Honors with teacher approval AP Exam fee, if applicable 1.0 Honors Math

 This course provides a rigorous treatment of the concepts and methods of elementary calculus and its application to real-world problems.
 Topics include understanding and calculating limits, continuity, and derivatives as rates of change; differentiation rules including derivatives of polynomials, exponentials, trigonometric, and logarithmic functions; product and quotient rules, the chain rule, and implicit differentiation; related rates, curve sketching, maximum and minimum problems, mean value theorem, linear approximation, indeterminate forms, and L'Hospital's rule; and applied optimization problems, antiderivatives, introduction to integration, and approximating areas under the curve.
 This course is designed to address the requirements of the College Board AP Calculus AB Course.
 Students will receive 1.0 Honors Math credit upon completion of this two-semester course (0.5 credit each semester).